Jacob Kamm House: Design and construction

-The house, completed in 1871, was designed for Jacob Kamm by architect Justus F. Krumbein, who was also involved in the design of the Oregon State Capitol.
+The house, completed in 1871, was designed for Jacob Kamm by architect Elwood M. Burton.
+(The design has many times been erroneously attributed to Justus F. Krumbein, who shared a partnership with Burton at the time of its construction.)
 The construction was overseen by L. Therkelsen, and cost $80,000.
 While the French Second Empire style building suggests a stone or stucco exterior, it is actually built with flush horizontal siding and wooden quoins.
+The front facade is composed of two different wings set on different planes.
+The right wing is three-bayed and contains the canopied entrance.
+The left contains a polygonal bay and a double, segmental-arched window.
+Both have a dormer on the Mansard roof.

-The wooden shingles on the Mansard roof are scalloped to appear like slate.
+The wooden shingles on the mansard are scalloped to appear like slate.
 The building is approximately 8671 sqft in three stories plus a basement, and contains six bathrooms.
 It was sited on Kamm's Goose Hollow 14th and Main 11 acre property.
 The original address to the house was 488 Main Street; the city's streets were renamed in the early 1930s and the location became Southwest 14th and Main.

 Notable early features were central heating, using steam from a ship's boiler, and a rudimentary system of air conditioning, using cool air from the basement directed through the house through air pipes and cast iron vents.
 The air conditioning system was intact, but nonfunctional, as recently as 1974.
 In the 1970s, the house was remembered by Eric Ladd as being "well back from 14th Avenue", with a large magnolia, a flowering cherry tree, fruit trees, and a "century old black walnut".